The Enfranchisement & Right to Manage Awards 2024

 Yashmin Mistry

-partner, jpc
+managing partner, jpc

 Yashmin Mistry is a Partner and leads JPC Law’s Property Practice Group.
 Yashmin is a leading expert in leasehold enfranchisement and landlord & tenant matters and is widely acknowledged as a thought leader in her field.
 She is influential not only as a practitioner and commentator, but increasingly as someone asked to play an active role in shaping how the law works.
 Yashmin is a “Recognised Expert” in the prestigious Legal 500 guide as well as receiving recognition in the 2014 to 2018 “Top 100 Most Influential People in the Residential Sector” property guide.